What happens if your car is totaled?

 How much will you get for a totaled car?

 You'll receive the determined actual cash value of the vehicle, minus the deductible you chose when insuring it, as well as any applicable state taxes and/or fees.

 What happens when your car is totaled and you still owe money?

 You'll be responsible for satisfying your loan agreement whether or not the money you receive covers it all.
 This is why you might consider GAP (Guaranteed Asset Protection) insurance, so called because it covers the gap between what you owe on the vehicle and its current market value.

 Can you keep your car if it's totaled?

 Talk to your auto insurance company or, if you have State Farm auto insurance, speak with your agent or claim representative to see whether state regulations allow you to keep your vehicle.

 What do you need to do if you decide to surrender your totaled car?

 First, clear out the car and remove personal items and paperwork.
 If possible, clear your information from the navigation and mobile phone systems, and take off the license plates.
 Round up all copies of the key and the title.
-Then, contact your for further instructions and to schedule vehicle pickup.
+Then, contact your State Farm agent for further instructions and to schedule vehicle pickup.